slugophl/robo-retirement-planner/README.md

-# Retirement Planning - FIN6778
+# Retirement Planning - FIN6778 ~ Python Version

-## Download the file in bin and you should be able to run it.

-Note the .exe is for windows, linux and mac should be able to run the "roboAdvisor" binary.
+## To Dos

+Waiting for math.

+Current defaults for the percent allocation -> follows table that is online.
+Anything <= 25 is equal to 25.
+Anything >= 75 is equal to 75.